skip to Main Content

 Software defined vehicles can employ a range of modern networks such as automotive ethernet.

-Sonatus provides fundamental software technologies to enable modern networking in our multifaceted Sonatus Foundation product that allows connections to be added, adjusted, and improved over the life cycle.
+Sonatus provides fundamental software technologies to enable modern networking in our multifaceted Sonatus Foundation product, which allows connections to be added, adjusted, and improved over the life cycle.

 Managing vehicle networks through configurable capabilities after production.

 Managing vehicle networks through configurable capabilities after production.
-Click for overview of Sonatus Zonal Architecture Solution.
+Click for an overview of Sonatus Zonal Architecture Solution.

 Consolidated hardware and software coexistence

 A second critical shift in a software defined vehicle is evolving the vehicle architecture with hardware compute capabilities that enable the kind of upgradability described earlier.
-Classically, vehicle electronics were implemented with many individual Electronic Control Units (ECUs), which are hardware boxes and their associated embedded software that carry out a single function such as managing the windows, climate control, or braking.
+Classically, vehicle electronics were implemented with many fully integrated individual Electronic Control Units (ECUs), which are physical components of hardware boxes and their associated embedded software that carry out a single function, such as managing the windows, climate control, or braking.
 That box – often literally and figuratively a “black box” – did not change over its lifetime and only carried out that single function.
 Not only is that approach expensive, heavy, and difficult to manage, but it is also a barrier to upgradability and ongoing development.

 Consolidation can reduce total cost